 The Learning Academy at All Saints offers a personalized learning experience that addresses students identified disabilities.
 We provide target instruction in these areas while encouraging opportunities for inclusion and social development.
 The program helps develop self-esteem, confidence and basic academic skills, with a goal of returning students to the mainstream classroom.

-"We are so very excited to enter into our second year with this program," said Principal Linda Dunn.
+"We are so very excited to enter into our third year with this program," said Principal Linda Dunn.
 "Previously, these students were referred to the public school since our school was unable to serve their specific needs.
 Now by offering those services allows those children to remain with us and helps us to fulfill our mission to meet the needs of all of God's children."